-Another type of relationship is found in the state of Minnesota where the jurisdictional context is a blend of the authoritative and cooperative power relationships.
-This is because the Minnesota state legislature gave the state fire marshal statewide enforcement powers for specific fire code items while leaving local code enforcement officials with their own enforcement authority.
-In 1975, Minnesota enacted a mini state fire code.
+In those states that have state fire marshals (48 of the 50 States), jurisdictional contexts with both authoritative and cooperative power relationships will be found between the state fire marshal and local fire officials.
 The state fire marshal has the authority to enforce the state fire code in any jurisdiction, but the mini code authorizes local governments to enact their own fire codes as long as they are not less stringent than the state fire code.
 The cooperative power relationship arises because the state fire marshal adopted the practice of enforcing the state fire code in unincorporated areas of the state where a local official has not taken that responsibility.